How many quantum gates do gauge theories require?: CNOT gate count for a diagonal Hamiltonian with Lg Pauli Strings

 Neglecting the root of the tree, we label the levels by $l = 1, \ldots, n$.
-By the reasoning outlined above, it is clear that the number of level $l$ nodes that have a parent node with value $1$ is $2^l - 1$.
-Then, the total number of such nodes is $\sum_{l=1}^{n} 2^l - 1 = 2^n - \left(n + 1\right)$, which corresponds to the total number of { CNOT} gate conjugations.
-As discussed in Sec.~\ref{sec:ordering-cluster-elements}, this quantity is precisely the number of { CNOT} gates that are implemented on the circuit before inserting any of the { CNOT} gates from the stack into the circuit.
-Thus, determining the overall { CNOT} cost is reduced to calculating the remaining number of { CNOT} gates in the stack.
+The number of level $l$ nodes that have a parent node with value $1$ is $2^{l-1} - 1$ in a complete binary tree (a binary tree in which every node besides the leaves has $2$ children).
+Then, the total number of such nodes is $\sum_{l=1}^{n} 2^{l-1} - 1 = 2^n - \left(n + 1\right)$, which corresponds to the total number of { CNOT} conjugations.
+As discussed in step 5, this quantity is precisely the number of { CNOT} gates that are implemented on the circuit before inserting any of the { CNOT} gates from the stack into the circuit.
+Thus, determining the overall { CNOT} cost has been reduced to calculating the remaining number of { CNOT} gates in the stack.
 Having every possible diagonal Pauli string in our Hamiltonian, we must perform every possible $\mathrm{CNOT}_{ji}$ with $j > i$ as prescribed.
 For each $i,j$, the number of $\mathrm{CNOT}_{ji}$ gates in the stack is odd if and only if $j - i = 1$ because every node with value $1$ at a level $i$ has precisely $2^{\left(j - i\right) -1}$ children at level $j>i$ with value $1$.
 Having the same target qubit, these { CNOT} gates are all consecutive in the stack, and we may cancel all the { CNOT} gates with $j - i \neq 1$, leaving only one of each { CNOT} gate with $j - i = 1$, of which there are $n - 1$.
 Hence, the total { CNOT} cost is therefore $2^n - (n + 1) + (n - 1) = 2 ^n - 2$.